 How to scale a legal tech company

-As the CEO of an early-stage legal tech company, I always wonder what is the right way to build my company into a unicorn.
-Luckily I was invited to attend the Clio Conference in Nashville TN, a massive technology conference with over 3000 attendees.
+As the CEO of an early-stage legal tech company, I always wonder how to scale legal tech.
+Luckily, I was invited to attend the Clio Conference in Nashville, TN, a massive technology conference with over 3000 attendees.

-I spoke to Clio’s CEO, CTO, head of global sales, and head of digital marketing to find out some tips, and I asked them questions that I had as an entrepreneur.
-I’ve put the key points into this article to help you with the running of your company.
+I asked Clio’s CEO, CTO, head of global sales, and head of digital marketing to find out some tips, and I asked them questions I had as an entrepreneur.
+I’ve put the key points into this article to help you run your company.

 Dealing with stress as an entrepreneur

 I had a short but meaningful discussion with Jack Newton (the CEO of Clio) before he gave his closing keynote.
-The main thing I wanted to know was if Jack Newton found running a $2B company stressful, and if it was more or less stressful than running a start-up.
+I wanted to know if Jack Newton found running a $2B company stressful and if it was more or less stressful than running a start-up.

-He said that running a double unicorn was just as stressful as when Clio was worth $2 million as a start-up.
-The stress level is the same, but the job and his day-to-day tasks are completely different.
+He said running a double unicorn was just as stressful as when Clio was worth $2 million as a start-up.
+The stress level is the same, but the job and his daily tasks differ.
 Not delivering as a multi-billion-dollar company would hurt an entrepreneur as much as failing as a two-million-dollar company.
 Entrepreneurs put their heart and soul into the company and treat it as a child.
 There’s no other way.

 Jack Newton and Alistair Vigier

-Photo: Jack Newton and Alistair Vigier at Clio Con Nashville
+Photo: Jack Newton and Al Vigier at Clio Con Nashville

-Jack was running on four hours of sleep throughout the conference, as his day ended at around 1 am and started at around 5 am.
+Jack ran on four hours of sleep throughout the conference, as his day ended at around 1 am and started at around 5 am.
 Talk about working hard and giving it your all!

 How to scale the tech team

 I spoke with the CTO of Clio, Jonathan Watson, about how to run a technology team and build the company culture.
 Jonathan Watson has been with the company for five years and manages around 300 people in the tech department.
-When he first joined, the CEO Jack Newton was running the tech department and the entire Clio team (not just the tech department) was 300 people.
+When he first joined, CEO Jack Newton ran the tech department, and the entire Clio team (not just the tech department) consisted of 300 people.

 Jonathan said that research and development organizations or departments can be hard to manage.
 Tech people are highly paid and very skilled.
-If at any time they don’t like what’s going on at the company, they can just leave and get another job.
-There needs to be a connection to the mission, visions, goals, and people around them, otherwise, they can leave and join another company.
+If they don’t like what’s happening at the company, they can leave and get another job.
+There must be a connection to the mission, visions, goals, and people around them.
+Otherwise, they can join another company.

 scale legal tech